Roopaish/Godot-Game-Development/README.md

 Once upon a time Izabella watched Dune and thought is was the Biggest movie of the past two
 ```

+- ### Inspector Tab

+We can manage the property of nodes in it

+Rect to change position, size, minSize,
+Custom Font to add a new dynamic font where custom font can be added.

+Size Flags to expand, fill, shrink,cent, shrink,e nd used with HBoxContainer and VboxContainer children

+- ### Node Tab

+Signals\Listeners can be added to a certain node.
+When certain thing happens on one node, it sends signals to the connected node where we can do things related to that specific signal through script attached to receiving node.

 - ### TextureRect, Label

 `TextureRect node for background`